 28. No projections or apertures are permitted in the transom within 20 mm of the outside of the hull other than rudder pintles and 2 drain holes, each not larger than a maximum of 20 mm diameter.
 Corks or normal drain hole fittings protruding aft of the transom are allowed.

-Minimum Maximum Transom drain holes within 20 mm of outside of hull 20 mm
+Minimum Maximum Transom drain holes within 20 mm of outside of hull 20 mm a point 120 mm under the keel at station 9.
+These minimum distances, "H" measurements, must be taken at each station:

 29. Keel line measurements